asem905/shell_program/README.md

     envir: Print environment variables.
-    mycd <path>: Change the current directory to the specified path. mytype <command>: Determine if a command is internal or external.
+    mycd <path>: Change the current directory to the specified path. mytype <command>: Determine if a command is internal or external. myuptime <command>: Uptime command shows how long the system has been running since the last reboot and time now myfree <command>: provides information about memory usage on the system.
 Libraries and Headers Used

     unistd.h: Provides access to the POSIX operating system API.